Last updated: 13 June, 2022

 (Note – NEW information is in bold)

-(NEW) On July 1, 2020, the Belarus Ministry of Health reported there are 62,424 registered cases of COVID-19 in Belarus, an increase of 306 since the Ministry’s most recent previous report on June 30; 47,553 patients have recovered, and 398 individuals have died.
-The Ministry has not provided a cumulative total of recovered patients, so the total number of COVID-19 infections in Belarus to date is unknown.
-According to the Ministry of Health, Belarus has conducted over one million tests since January 23.
-Updated information is available on the Ministry’s new COVID-19 website: stopcovid.belta.by .
-Belarus reported its first case February 28.
+On July 21, 2021, the Belarus Ministry of Health reported 436,595 registered cases of COVID-19 in Belarus; 430,287 patients have recovered, and 3,355 individuals have died.
+According to the Ministry of Health, Belarus has conducted more than 7,134,095 tests since January 23, 2020.
+Updated information is available on the Ministry’s COVID-19 website: stopcovid.belta.by.

 As of April 7, 2020, the Government of Belarus has implemented social distancing measures in Minsk.
 Please check your local authorities for city-specific guidelines for your locality.
 This link contains the full list of measures (https://minsk.gov.by/ru/news/new/2020/04/08/704/).

 - Are PCR and/or antigen tests available for U.S. citizens in Belarus?
 Yes